bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/index.md

 title: Working with the generated web database application
 linkTitle: Working with generated web app
 slug: help/working-with-generated-web-database-application
+description: Learn how to work with the generated web database application.
+keywords: working with generated web app, generated web app, generated web database application
 ---

 # Working with the generated web database application